Rebalance Your Asset Allocation Guide

 Asset allocation is the investors personal decision about how to divide up your investments among basic asset classes.
 In general, investors divide their assets between stock and bond type investments.
 Younger folks, with more time until retirement and a longer working life frequently benefit from an asset allocation more heavily weighted toward stock investments.
 A guy in his 50’s facing retirement in fifteen years and risk averse, may choose 55% stock investments and 45% bond investments.
 A young woman with a high paying secure job and a high risk tolerance chooses 75% stock investments and only 25% bonds.

-Following is an example of a moderately aggressive investment portfolio:
+Following is an image of 34 year old Carter’s, moderately aggressive investment portfolio:

 - 33% in a broadly diversified United States stock index fund